-How and where you store your records is key to ensuring they remain full and accurate for the entire time they need to be kept.
+How and where you store your records is key to ensuring they remain clear and reliable for the entire time they need to be kept.

 Records must be kept safe, stored in appropriate conditions, and preserved to reduce their deterioration.